mightychild/github-name-search/README.md

-# GitHub User Search Application
+# GitHub User Search Applicatio

 A responsive React application for searching and viewing GitHub user profiles using the GitHub API.